Reviews Monitoring

 Setting Up Automated Review Monitoring with Proxies

-An effective review monitoring setup combines proxies with scraping scripts or dedicated monitoring tools.
-Configure your scraper to rotate through residential proxies for platforms with strong anti-bot detection like Amazon and Google, and use datacenter proxies for less protected platforms where throughput matters more than stealth.
-Set monitoring intervals based on review volume — high-traffic products may need hourly checks, while lower-volume listings can be monitored every few hours.
-Use mobile proxies when monitoring app store reviews on iOS and Android, as Apple and Google apply different filtering to mobile versus desktop traffic.
-The goal is continuous coverage with no gaps — every review captured within minutes of posting, so your team can respond to negative feedback quickly and escalate suspected manipulation before it impacts sales.
+An effective setup combines proxies with scraping scripts or dedicated monitoring tools.
+Configure the scraper to rotate residential for platforms with strong anti-bot like Amazon and Google, and use datacenter for less protected platforms where throughput matters more than stealth.
+Set monitoring intervals by review volume, high-traffic products need hourly checks, lower-volume listings every few hours.
+Use mobile for app store reviews on iOS and Android, because Apple and Google apply different filtering to mobile vs desktop traffic.
+The target is continuous coverage with no gaps: every review captured within minutes of posting, so your team can respond to negative feedback quickly and escalate suspected manipulation before it dents sales.

 Recommended